Hyatt Lake Recreation Area

 For horse-campers, five equestrian-only campsites, each with a corral, are available for reservation in the Equestrian Campground and offer easy spur-trail access to the Pacific Crest National Scenic Trail.

 Overlooking Hyatt Lake and Mt.
-McLoughlin, the Mountain View Group Shelter accommodates up to 120 people and is available for day-use only.
+McLoughlin, the Mountain View Group Shelter accommodates up to 120 people.
 The shelter is equipped with an electric stove, running water, table and a large fireplace.
 The reservation of this site does not include any associated campsites.

 The reservable Osprey Kitchen is a group camping and day-use area accommodating 40 people with a covered cooking area, grill, group fire ring and walk-in tent sites.